 The city has four beaches, two on lakes Charlevoix and Michigan, as well as a State Park beach.
+All of the beaches do not have lifeguards so make sure to go about swimming in a safe manner.
 The Lake Michigan beaches (Lake Michigan, Mount McSauba, Fisherman's Island) offer a perfect opportunity to find the official State of Michigan stone, the Petoskey Stone.
 This stone can only be found in the Little Traverse Bay region of northern Michigan.

 Lake Michigan Beach

 Michigan Beach offers white sand, good stone hunting; wooded trails and children's play equipment.
-There is also a concession stand, picnic areas, restrooms and lifeguards.
+There is also a café, picnic areas, and restrooms.
 This beach is a short walk from downtown, along Park Avenue or the Pine River Channel.
 It is also an excellent location to view the lighthouse and the stunning sunsets over Lake Michigan.

 Mount McSauba - North Point Natural Area

 This is a natural area with rolling dunes that culminate in a wide sandy beach on Lake Michigan shoreline.
 Behind the dunes is a series of well-kept trails through a beautiful canopied wooded area.
 There are no facilities.